swhitty/swift-mutex/README.md

 # Gist

-A simpler version compatible with macOS 13 / iOS 16 can be found in [this gist](https://gist.github.com/swhitty/571deb25d84c1954a7a01aafa661496e).
+A simpler, single file version compatible with macOS 13 / iOS 16 can be found in [this gist](https://gist.github.com/swhitty/571deb25d84c1954a7a01aafa661496e).

 # Credits